IztokD/MSSegregation-package/README.md

 Example 3: This folder contains original input data in excel table SARS-COV2.xlsx and choropleth maps constructed from data in SARS-COV2.xlsx (via https://www.datawrapper.de/maps/choropleth-map) and decoded maps by decode_choropleth_ver1.3.ijm, log files and calculation files of segregation analysis by  MSS_calc_ver1.3.ijm are also stored here.

+Original images: This folder contains original (source) images that were used to perform all the analysis in article.

 The videos showing the re-make of the examples are avaialable on FigShare https://figshare.com/s/5a08f7b84a76586e1601